LibraryCarpentry/lc-git/episodes/03-sharing.md

 The nickname of our remote repository is "origin" and the default local branch name is "master".
 The `-u` flag tells git to remember the parameters, so that next time we can simply run `git push` and Git will know what to do.

+Pushing our local changes to the Github repository is sometimes referred to as "pushing changes `upstream` to Github".
+The word `upstream` here comes from the git flag we used earlier in the command `git push -u origin master`.
+The flag `-u` refers to `-set-upstream`, so when we say pushing changes upstream, it refers to the remote repository.

 You may be prompted to enter your GitHub username and password to complete the command.

 When we do a `git push`, we will see Git 'pushing' changes upstream to GitHub.
 Because our file is very small, this won't take long but if we had made a lot of changes or were adding a very large repository, we might have to wait a little longer.
 We can check where we're at with `git status`.

 ~~~
 $ git status